-I graduated from Greenville College with a Bachelor of Arts degree in Elementary Education.
-I have been teaching first grade at Judah since 1996 .
-Two of my three children graduated from Judah.
-I teach first grade, direct After School Care and Judah Summer Camp.
+I graduated from Greenville College with a degree in Elementary Education.
+I have been teaching first grade at Judah since 1996.
 I feel so blessed to be able to work at a career I love.
 I enjoy teaching first graders and watching them grow and learn 'in the grace and knowledge of our Lord and Savior Jesus Christ.'
 It is also a joy to work alongside fellow believers who are committed to serving the Lord and making a difference in children's lives.
 I have three adult children, two daughters-in-laws and one granddaughter.
 In my free time I enjoy reading, scrapbooking and studying God’s Word.
 I attend the Mattis Ave Free Methodist Church.

 I started teaching at Judah Christian School in 2009.
 I absolutely love my students at every grade level, the support of caring parents, the faculty and the community surrounding our school.
 Since coming to Judah we have been able to extend teaching time in Art for grades K-6 by a significant amount and have also been able to offer a wider array of art media, including Ceramics.
 I am hoping in years to come we will be able to continue to expand our Art Department and allow students to experience a broader curriculum for Art Education.

 I grew up in St. Louis and while attending St. Louis Community College met my husband Justin.
 We married in 2005 and after supporting each other through college while getting our bachelor degrees we decided to come to Champaign where my husband received his MFA in Studio Art.
 Since 2012, when we had our first child, we have job shared the K-12 Art Position, and I couldn’t ask for a better working situation!
 Since then we had our second child in 2014 and are expecting our third child in December 2016.
 We love our community and are members of Stone Creek Church in Urbana.

 I graduated in 1990 from Grace College of the Bible in Omaha, Nebraska, after attending Sioux Falls College in South Dakota and Biola University in California, receiving a degree in Christian Education/ Camping and Bible.